Polls are open from 7:00 a.m. to 8:00 p.m. pacific time on Election Day.

 If You Want to Vote Early

-Many counties will offer early voting at their county elections office between October 5, 2020 and November 2, 2020.
-Many counties will also offer early voting beginning the weekend before Election Day.
-You may contact your county elections office or visit the Secretary of State’s early voting website.
+Many counties will offer early voting at their county elections office from September 4, 2021 thru Election Day.
+To find out the locations and dates of early voting, contact your county elections office or visit the Secretary of State’s early voting website.

 Turning in your Absentee (Vote-by-mail) ballot

-You may return your vote-by-mail ballot by returning it to any voting location, your county elections office, or any designated dropbox by 8:00 p.m. on Election Day.
-If you mail your vote-by-mail ballot, it must be postmarked by 8:00 p.m. on Election Day, and be received at the county elections office no later than 17 days after Election Day.
-You are able to track the status of your vote-by-mail ballot.
+You may return your vote-by-mail ballot by returning it to any voting location, your county elections office, or any designated drop box by 8:00 p.m. on Election Day.
+If you mail your vote-by-mail ballot, it must be postmarked by 8:00 p.m. on Election Day, and be received at the county elections office no later than 7 days after Election Day.
+You can track the status of your vote-by-mail ballot at www.wheresmyballot.sos.ca.gov.

 Identification Requirements to Cast a Ballot